viquitorreis/viquitorreis/README.md

 Distributed systems and network programming.

-Working on understanding how things actually work. from TCP handshakes to consensus algorithms.
-Reading papers, implementing, breaking things to see why they break.
+Working on understanding how things actually work.
+Learning, Reading and implementing, breaking things to see why they break.

 ---